Port of Klaipeda – View from Amberton Klaipeda HotelKlaipeda (Memel) , Lithuania

 Port of Klaipeda

-Klaipeda, Lithuania’s third largest city is a collection of architectural monuments, charming atmosphere, and an impressive history.
+Web camera of Klaipeda shows Lithuania’s third largest city is a collection of architectural monuments, charming atmosphere, and an impressive history.
 The city was established more than 2000 years ago and has been a strategic location due to its geographic condition.
 It’s one of the largest non-freezing ports in the Baltic States.
 The HD webcam Klaipeda view of the Klaipeda port shows many ships that move through the canal.

-Klaipeda was established in the 1250’s by Teutonic Knights as a strategic location from which to destroy pagan Baltic tribes.
+Klaipeda in the live stream, was established in the 1250’s by Teutonic Knights as a strategic location from which to destroy pagan Baltic tribes.
 It was named Memelburg at first.
 The first part of the city’s history had a strong German influence which can still be seen today on the Klaipeda live cameras.
 Klaipeda was renamed in the 1600’s by the Lithuanian population living outside of the city.
 During the Napoleonic War, Klaipeda served as Prussia’s capital, having been part of the Prussian region since the 1500’s.

-After Lithuania’s independence, Klaipeda’s economy grew quickly and the first free economic zone in the country was established here and the port that is visible on the Klaipeda live camera above played an important role in the growth of trade routes and the economy.
+After Lithuania’s independence, Klaipeda’s economy grew quickly and the first free economic zone in the country was established here and the port that is visible on the Klaipeda live cam above played an important role in the growth of trade routes and the economy.

 A city with such history has a remarkable cultural significance, which can be seen from the city’s architecture.
 From the medieval and baroque buildings in the cozy Old Town to modern skyscraper hotels, including the K-shaped Amberton hotel, where this live web camera is installed.
 The architecture in the Old Town is also captured with the Klaipeda web camera online, looking over the lovely Theatre Square and the Annie of Tharau fountain.
-Klaipeda is one of those cities that have to be seen to be fully understood.
+Klaipeda online, is one of those cities that have to be seen to be fully understood.
 Its uniqueness attracts a huge amount of tourists, mostly from Germany, at any time of the year.